 Double-sided draft stoppers work well on covered porches or apartment buildings where the front door opens into an unheated hallway.
 A double-sided leather stopper can be used to prevent your front door from being exposed to snow, dirt, and ice.

 There are many solid colors and adorable designs for draft stoppers.
-You can choose one to match with your door, or a contrast color to create a fresh view.
+You can choose one to match your door, or a contrast color to create a fresh view.
 There are also some adorable animal plush draft stoppers, which are great options for bedrooms or kids’ rooms.
-If the draft stopper is for exterior doors, it’s better to choose a water-resistant or easy-to-wash draft stopper, because they can be stained by dirt and water.
+If the draft stopper is for exterior doors, it’s better to choose a water-resistant or easy-to-wash draft stopper because it can be stained by dirt and water.